 Two computer research rooms (103, 105) are dedicated to graduate study.
 These are not group study rooms, but rooms set up with individual study carrels.
 Each room accommodates up to four individuals.
 The rooms have four computers with MS Office along with qualitative and quantitative software for analyzing data.
 Keys can be checked out at the Circulation Desk.

-Doctoral Study Room
+Doctoral Study Rooms

-Room 233 is a dedicated space for doctoral students.
-It has four individual carrels, three with computers.
-Printing is available in this room.
+Rooms 107 and 233 are study rooms dedicated for doctoral students.
+Room 233 has four individual carrels, three with computers and Room 107 has space for two students.
 Keys are available at the Circulation Desk.